rosettatype/legible-typography/_chapters_en/5-overview-of-research.md

 (e.g. x-height, letter contrast, weight).

-A study by Beier and Dyson ([2014]({% link pages/bibliography_en.md %}#beier-dyson-2014)) followed up on this looking at the same individual lower case letters (`j, i, l, b, h, n, u, a`).
+A study by Beier and Dyson ([2014]({% link pages/bibliography_en.md %}#beier-dyson-2014)) followed up on this looking at the same individual lower case letters (`j i l b h n u a`).
 The letters were set in the typeface Ovink, a sans serif typeface designed for distance viewing, and a new slab serif version which differed only in relation to the added serifs.
 The typefaces are designed by Sofie Beier